ychen-207523/Sentimental-Analyzer-Pro/README.md

 To Contribute to our application, please refer to [CONTRIBUTING.md](https://github.com/amit-99/SE_Project2/blob/develop/CONTRIBUTING.md)

 ---

-## FUTURE SCOPE

-Implement user authentication to store history for each user.

-Recommendation system based on analysis results.

-Live speech to text sentiment analysis.

-Enhance the analysis by taking into consideration the number of users rated for each product!

-Extend the analysis to the Facebook, Twitter and LinkedIn Posts

----
 <a name="Connectwithus"></a>
 ## Connect with us
-- Want to share you feedback or raise any issue [click here](https://noteforms.com/forms/query-form-i4mw2s)
+- Want to share your feedback or raise any issue [click here](https://noteforms.com/forms/query-form-i4mw2s)
-- Need instant help ? discuss over community chat to get help from other community members
+- Need instant help? discuss over community chat to get help from other community members
 - Join our mailing list for regular updates
+- Join our discord forum for updates or support or discussions.
+[Join Here!](https://discord.gg/WsDzsyB2X)
-- Or just want to be part of our journey and get to know more about the C.E.L.T and it's team
+- Or just want to be part of our journey and get to know more about the C.E.L.T and its team

 **Visit our web page to be part of [C.E.L.T. community](https://factual-squash-083.notion.site/C-E-L-T-The-Sentiment-Analyzer-f771d9e92c494c9b85a4faeb6e3621a1)**